At a glance

 - Home: The Modena Apennines, in Emilia

 A disc of leavened dough the size of a palm goes between two hot terracotta plates and cooks under pressure until it sets pale and faintly freckled.
-That clamp is the whole device.
-The crescentina comes off the iron firm enough to keep its round but soft enough to tear open along its equator, and that split seam is the entire point of it, because this is not bread you fill so much as bread you halve and pack while it is still hot.
+The crescentina comes off the iron firm enough to keep its round but soft enough to tear open along its equator, and that split seam is what the round is baked to give you, because this is bread you halve and pack while it is still hot rather than bread you fill cold.
 In the Modena hills where it belongs it reaches the table in a warm stack straight off the press, and the dressing goes in there, by hand, one disc at a time.

 The Disc Named for the Clay That Cooks It

-The crescentina is humble Apennine fare with no inventor and no datable first baking, a daily bread of the Modena hill country far older than any written record of it.
-The name it carries at home comes from the dough's behaviour: crescere, to grow, for the way the leavened round swells as it cooks between the plates.
-It was field and household food, baked in numbers and eaten warm with whatever cured pork the house had pressed.
+The crescentina is hill food of the Modena Apennines with no recorded inventor, a daily bread far older than any written note of it, baked in numbers and eaten warm with whatever cured pork the house had pressed.
+Its home name comes from the dough's behaviour: crescere, to grow, for the way the leavened round swells as it cooks between the plates.